 Your competitors will likely use digital media to announce their attendance at the show (i.e. emails and social media), but a multi-channel strategy that features direct mail is the standout way to promote your exhibit because it’s less common and has a much higher retention rate.
 It would be like a personal invitation.

-Unlike digital media, direct mail can use the sense of touch for engagement.
+Unlike digital media, direct mail uses the sense of touch for engagement.
 You can enhance it with textured paper or a custom shape, perhaps even a Shape-Cut envelope to engage your audience in a way digital never could.

 Give them an incentive